-Cedar Creek Ecosystem Science Reserve Summer Internships and Technician Positions
+Cedar Creek Ecosystem Science Reserve Fall Technician Positions

-We have two large scale projects, along with several smaller scale experiments, that require most of our intern resources throughout the summer.
+We have two large scale projects, along with several smaller scale experiments, that require most of our intern resources throughout the fall.
 BioCON is one of the large scale experiments where we explore the ways in which plant communities respond to environmental changes such as increased nitrogen deposition, increased atmospheric CO2, decreased biodiversity, altered precipitation patterns, and increased temperatures.
 Another large scale project is the Big Biodiversity experiment that studies how plant diversity affects the rates, dynamics, and stability of ecological processes at the population, community, and ecosystem levels.
 There are multiple experiments nested within the Big Biodiversity experiment as well, looking at factors such as irrigation and increased temperatures.
-Throughout the summer we maintain and sample these experiments For more information and to apply click here.

 - Start here

 - Education + outreach